LateJoiners/docs/lj_a1_v01.md

    Alternatively (and probably more likely), this functionality could be built into the application itself, wrapped in if clauses that only trigger if a debug flag/variable is set.

-3. Our system should have a suitable schedule and process for automatic backups of the database. [detail on database backup validation to come]
+3. Our system should have a suitable schedule and process for automatic backups of the database.
+This can be integrated as part of the Heroku platform we plan to deploy on.

 ### Project Motivation
-*describe what motivated the group to choose this project*

 - We felt it was a good opportunity to get exposure to a stack we wanted experience in.
-- Touches a variety of important technologies involved in web development: front-end, Styling frameworks, Javascript, back-end, databases, Angular
+- Touches a variety of important and current technologies involved in web development: front-end, Styling frameworks, Javascript, back-end, databases, Angular
 - Provides a potentially handy portfolio item post-degree
 - Was pertinent given the popularity of sporting results in modern culture
 - A variety of existing sites in this field, from which inspiration (both positive and negative) can be drawn

 ### Project Justification
-*explain how project scope fulfills below criteria*

 #### Justified Workload
 *develop project schedule*

 #### Beyond Current Capabilities
-*explain how it will extend current IT knowledge*
 * Using Public APIs
   * practical experience with authentication processes
   * parsing JSON data from different sources